 You will be required to provide a medical report which verifies your medical history against the relevant conditions as necessary in question ten of the application form.
 This will apply to all applications, whether declaring a medical condition or not.

-Please note that applications received without the GP medical Proforma will be returned to you as incomplete.
+Please note that applications received without the GP medical proforma (PDF, 416 KB) will be returned to you as incomplete.